avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/PostgresSQL.md

      sudo apt-get update

 ###  Install the latest version of PostgreSQL and-y flag to automatically answer yes to prompts.
-###  If you want a specific version, use 'postgresql-12' or similar instead of 'postgresql':
      sudo apt-get -y install postgresql